-Substituting here expression for the $\dot\varepsilon$ from Eq.~(\ref{7}) we obtain the term $\sigma^2/\eta_\varepsilon$.
-It describes the dissipative heating of a viscous liquid, flowing under influence of the stress $\sigma$, that can be neglected in the case under consideration.
+Substituting the expression for the $\dot\varepsilon$ from equation~(\ref{7}) we obtain the term $\sigma^2/\eta_\varepsilon$.
+It describes the dissipative heating of a viscous liquid flowing under the effect of the stress $\sigma$ that can be neglected in the case under consideration.
 On the other hand, the process of an AFM tip moving into contact with the surface has the following peculiarity.
-It is necessary to consider the thermal influence of the tip whose value $T_e$ is not reduced to the Onsager component and is fixed by external conditions.
-In view of these circumstances the square contribution of the stress is supposed to be included in $T_e$.
-The obvious account of this term leads to a significant complication of the subsequent analysis, though it results in a renormalization of quantities.
-Therefore component $T_e$ in Eq.~(\ref{17gl}) is assumed to be constant for our further consideration.
+It is necessary to consider the thermal effect of the tip whose value $T_{\mathrm{e}}$ is not reduced to the Onsager component and is fixed by external conditions.
+In view of these circumstances, the square contribution of the stress is supposed to be included in $T_{\mathrm{e}}$.
+The obvious account of this term leads to a significant complication of the subsequent analysis, though it results in a renormalization of the quantities.
+Therefore, component $T_{\mathrm{e}}$ in equation~(\ref{17gl}) is assumed to be constant for our further consideration.

 It is convenient to introduce the following measure units: